Private George R. Thorn (1908–1945)

 Combat in the Pacific Theater

-Beginning on February 29, 1944, the division made an amphibious assault in Admiralty Islands, part of the Bismarck Archipelago off the northeast coast of New Guinea.
+Beginning on February 29, 1944, the division made an amphibious assault in Admiralty Islands, Bismarck Archipelago, off the northeast coast of New Guinea.
 During the next two and a half months, the 8th Engineer Combat Squadron supported the capture of Los Negros and Manus Islands.
-It is unclear what specific actions Private Thorn’s troop participated in during the campaign, but according to a postwar history from the Historical Division, War Department entitled The Admiralties: Operations of the 1st Cavalry Division 29 February – 18 May 1944, during the attack on Manus, “Assault squads from the 8th Engineer Squadron were attached to the 7th Cavalry for use against the enemy bunkers.”
+It is unclear what specific actions Private Thorn’s troop participated in during the campaign, but according to a postwar history from the War Department’s Historical Division, entitled The Admiralties: Operations of the 1st Cavalry Division 29 February – 18 May 1944, during the attack on Manus, “Assault squads from the 8th Engineer Squadron were attached to the 7th Cavalry for use against the enemy bunkers.”

 The 1st Cavalry Division participated in another amphibious operation later that year, landing on Leyte beginning on October 20, 1944.
 Though overshadowed by the naval combat offshore (the series of engagements collectively known as the Battle of Leyte Gulf), the invasion of Leyte was the first step in recapturing the Philippine Islands.
 Leyte was secure by the end of the year.
 On January 27, 1945, Private Thorn’s squadron arrived on Luzon, the largest island in the Philippines.